 discovered the cause of this very same problem.
 An engine misfire code cannot only do engine damage if it is left undiagnosed and repaired.
 But you will also fail an emissions system test

 due to a rich mixture.
 If you live in California or Arizona you will

 also fail the smog check.
 This diagnostic code can set as a history code

 Favorite this engine misfire page or share with friends having car problems.

-This Nissan check engine light and engine misfire codes page is just one of my many articles from the check engine light help section.
-Learn more about common problems that may cause your service engine soon light to illuminate visit my page on how to repair check engine lights.
+This Nissan check engine light and engine misfire codes page is just one of my many articles from the help section.
+Learn more about common problems that may cause a service engine light to illuminate visit my page on how to repair check engine lights.

 Looking for one on one auto repair help with specific car problems?
 This next link takes you from